 Kate Hammond, Miles and Partners LLP

 Rebekah advises and acts for all parties including public bodies, children and parents in Human Rights Act damages claims.
 Rebekah also has expertise in cases concerning deprivation of liberty of children.

 Other specialisms are; employment law (including discrimination and regulatory work) which she has practiced in for over ten years, Inquests and Court of Protection cases.
 In employment law, Rebekah has significant experience of acting for claimants seeking to protect their rights against large companies and public bodies.
-Rebekah has extensive experience in discrimination.
+Rebekah has extensive experience in discrimination law.
 She wrote The Gurkhas: The Forgotten Veterans (2005) on discrimination faced by the Gurkhas.

 A highly experienced and dedicated child and family law practitioner, Rebekah acts in factually and legally complex cases for all parties in public law and private law proceedings (securing residence orders, contact orders and orders involving removal from the jurisdiction).
 Rebekah is able to act and advise in all cases resulting from relationship breakdown, including ancillary relief.

 Rebekah has worked with a number of international organisations.
 Recently, this has involved working with the Office of the High Commissioner for ‘Human Rights Working Group on the Issue of Discrimination Against Women in Law and in Practice’.
 Rebekah was appointed to the International Criminal Court’s list of approved counsel in November 2008.
 Rebekah has worked on human rights cases in The Hague (Women’s Initiative for Gender Justice), Nepal (Gurkha rights and the United Nations) and Uganda (International Refugee Rights Initiative).
 She dedicates her broad expertise and experience to ensuring excellent representation for her clients.